-Guillain-Barré syndrome (acute inflammatory demyelinating polyneuropathy) is a form of polyneuropathy causing muscle weakness, which usually worsens over a few weeks, then decreases slowly on its own.
+Guillain-Barré syndrome (acute inflammatory demyelinating polyneuropathy) is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly returns to normal on its own.
 With treatment, people may improve more quickly.

 The presumed cause is an autoimmune reaction.
 The body's immune system attacks the myelin sheath, which surrounds the nerve and enables nerve impulses to travel quickly.
 In about two thirds of people with this syndrome, symptoms begin about 5 days to 3 weeks after a mild infection (such as a Campylobacter infection, mononucleosis, or another viral infection), surgery, or an immunization.

-Weakness caused by Guillain-Barré syndrome usually worsens over 3 or 4 weeks.
+Weakness caused by Guillain-Barré syndrome usually worsens over 3 or 4 weeks, then remains the same or starts to return to normal.
 If it worsens for more than 8 weeks, it is considered chronic inflammatory demyelinating polyneuropathy (CIDP), not Guillain-Barré syndrome.

 If the disorder is very severe, internal functions controlled by the autonomic nervous system may be impaired.
-For example, blood pressure may fluctuate widely, heart rhythm may become abnormal, and severe constipation may develop.
+For example, blood pressure may fluctuate widely, heart rhythm may become abnormal, people may retain urine, and severe constipation may develop.

 In a variant called Miller-Fisher syndrome, only a few symptoms develop: Eye movements become paralyzed, walking becomes difficult, and normal reflexes disappear.